 To simulate the mobility in mobile communication networks, stochastic processes are used.
 The mobility behavior of subscribers is modeled as a stochastic process.
-The most common mobility models are random way point (RWP) or random walk models such as Brownian motion (BM) , Levy walks and flights as well as the Markov mobility.
+The most common mobility models are random way point (RWP) or random walk models, such as Brownian motion (BM) , Levy walks and flights, and also the Markov mobility.
 Rhee et al. compared the Levy walk model, which is an extended random walk, with the human mobility.
 GPS traces of 101 volunteers were used to compute the similarity.
 Their findings indicated that outdoor Levy walks with less than 10 km contain statically similar features to the human walk.
-To understand human mobility patterns Marta C. Gonzalez et al. analyzed 100000 anonymized trajectories of mobile subscriber.
+To understand human mobility patterns Marta C. Gonzalez et al. analyzed 100000 anonymized trajectories of mobile subscribers.
 They found out that human mobility is characterized by a time-independent travel distance and that they travel to a few highly frequented locations.
 However, this result were only used to evaluate the mobility of many and not single individuals.

 Travel Time Estimation

 The following research is based on passive tracking.
-Passive tracking uses mobile subscriber events captured in the core network to locate the subscriber.
+Passive tracking uses mobile subscriber’s events captured in the core network to locate the subscriber.
 Therefore, passive tracking does not require any equipment in the mobile station or involvement of the mobile subscriber.
 On the other hand, active tracking requires the participation of the mobile subscriber and the mobile station.
 Active tracking technologies are Global Positioning System (GPS) and Time Difference of Arrival (TDOA).
 Systems like TDOA need BTSs that support that feature and therefore require special equipment.
 These systems have a higher location accuracy than passive tracking system, but they increase either the power consumption of the mobile station (GPS) or the network load (TDOA) or both.

-Martin Alger , from Vodafone Germany, was one of the first who investigated travel time estimation on the German higher road network.
+Martin Alger , from Vodafone Germany, was one of the first who investigated travel time estimation on the German higher roads network.
 Double handover (DHO) events were used to compute the cell drive through time, which is the time between entering the cell coverage and leaving it.
 By estimating the route a subscriber drove within the cell coverage and dividing it by the time difference, the velocity could be computed.
 An average filter was used that combined the travel times of other subscribers in the same cell to remove stale information.
 The system was used to investigate the traffic condition on the higher road network in real time.
-Their research showed that travel times can be estimated for the higher road network without the need of expensive inductive loop detectors.
-However, their approach focus only on the highway network and does not support the minor road network.
-The German road network consists of 12.879km highway and 230.517km other roads and therefore their approach is only applicable for 5.59% of the total road network.
+Their research showed that travel times can be estimated for the higher roads network without the need of expensive inductive loop detectors.
+However, their approach focus only on the highway networks and does not support the minor roads network.
+The German roads network consists of 12.879km highway and 230.517km other roads and therefore their approach is only applicable for 5.59% of the total roads network.

-To measure the traffic velocity and travel time in Israel, Bar-Gera used a proprietary system by Estimotion Ltd. The system works with handover events to derive the traveled route and velocity.
+To measure the traffic velocity and travel time in Israel, Bar-Gera used a proprietary system by Estimotion Ltd. This system works with handover events to derive the traveled route and velocity.
 A sequence of locations derived from the handover footprint is matched to road segments.
 The length of the road segments together with the estimated handover position was used to derive velocity information.
-The estimated segment velocity of individual drivers was later combined with velocities from other drivers on the same segment to increase the accuracy and remove noise.
+Estimated segment velocity of individual drivers was later combined with velocities from other drivers on the same segment to increase the accuracy and remove noise.

 Contribution